 Muscular atrophy due to disuse is a serious issue for immobilized patients on Earth and in human spaceflight, where microgravity prevents normal muscle loading.
 Defined as the loss of muscle tissue, muscular atrophy involves a wide variety of factors including apoptosis-inducing factor, reactive oxygen species, and N-linked glycans.
 The specific factors involved depend on the atrophy type, such as denervation, disuse, or muscular disease.
 Reducing microgravity-induced atrophy would have far-reaching benefits not limited to astronauts and space flight.
 Those suffering from immobilization due to aging, bone fractures, and comas would benefit from maintaining muscle mass in the absence of normal stimulation.
 While the cellular mechanisms behind muscular dystrophy and denervation injuries differ from those involved in disuse atrophy, a comprehensive treatment that inhibits myocyte apoptosis and promotes new growth could still alleviate some symptoms.
 Further uses extend past the clinical realm and into muscular enhancement for athletes and soldiers.

 The goal of Charles' research was to determine which atrophy-inducing factors are released due to microgravity, how to inhibit such factors, and how to promote new muscle growth without mechanical stimuli.
 The hypothesis of his work is that comprehensive prevention of microgravity-induced atrophy will be needed to inhibit myocyte apoptosis as well as promote new growth via supplementation of factors typically released during mechanical stimulation.

 This work is supported by the Nuclear Regulatory Commission and a Utah NASA Space Grant Consortium fellowship (C. Harding).

-The goal of Lori’s research is to build a cell culture model for simultaneous microgravity simulation and ionizing radiation exposure in muscle cells to mimic long-duration spaceflights, like a trip to Mars.
+The goal of Lori’s research was to build a cell culture model for simultaneous microgravity simulation and ionizing radiation exposure in muscle cells to mimic long-duration spaceflights, like a trip to Mars.
 Increased radiation exposure during space travel can cause serious damage to DNA and may increase the risk of muscular atrophy.
 The hypothesis of her work is that simulating both microgravity and radiation exposure together will cause more cellular damage than either condition alone and provide a better model for spaceflight muscle research.